DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Introduction

-Most of the prediction models optimized their models simply using $L2$ \cite{cstosap,hmprnn,rnmhy} or MPJPE (Mean Per Joint Position Error) \cite{TrajD2019,h36m} loss over all frames or all joints of future poses.
-Since the loss value at the early time-step is smaller than that at the later time-steps, these model implicitly focused on the predictions of later time-steps, ignoring the relationship between the early time-steps and the later time-steps, i.e., the early predictions are prone to affect the predictions of the later time-steps in the recursive model.
-Therefore, these models failed to achieve accurate predictions, especially in the recursive prediction model.
-To address this problem, we propose to pay more attention to the predictions of early time-steps, encouraging the network to achieve more accurate predictions at the early time-steps.
+Most of the related works optimize their models simply using $L2$ \cite{cstosap,hmprnn,rnmhy} or MPJPE (Mean Per Joint Position Error) \cite{TrajD2019,h36m} loss over all poses or all joints.
+Since the loss value at the early time-steps is smaller than that at the later time-steps, these models implicitly focus on the predictions of later time-steps.
+This implies that they ignore the relationship between the predictions of early time-steps and later time-steps in a chain model, leading to less accurate predictions.
+The early predictions easily affect the predictions of later time-steps in a recursive model.
+Therefore, we propose a novel loss that forces the network to focus on the predictions of early time-steps, encouraging the network to achieve more accurate predictions.

-Our main contribution can be summarized as follows. ($1$) We formulate the human motion system under the state-space theory of the dynamic system, providing a unified formulation for the existing human motion systems. ($2$) We build a deep state-space model, DeepSSM, that utilizes the deep network to solve the state-space model based motion prediction.
-The proposed model utilizes the deep network to jointly learn the two major transition functions of the state-space model, i.e., state-state transition and state-observation transition, combining both the strong representation ability of deep network and the merits of uniform formulation and multi-order modeling of the state-space model. ($3$) An attention-guided loss, ATPL, is designed to optimize the proposed model with increasing weights to the early predictions, guiding the model to predict more accurate predictions at the early time-steps.
+Our main contributions can be summarized as follows. \begin{itemize} \item We formulate the human motion system under the state-space theory of the dynamic system, providing a unified formulation for the existing human motion systems. \item Under the state-space theory, we build a new deep state-space model (DeepSSM) parameterized by an encoder-decoder framework (DeepSSM).
+The proposed DeepSSM utilizes the multi-order modeling ability of the deep network to predict future human motion by jointly learning the state-state transition and state-observation transition of the state-space model end to end. \item A novel loss, WT-MPJPE, is designed to optimize the proposed model with increasing weights to the early predictions, guiding the model to more accurate predictions. \end{itemize}